jeffrey-chase/Gross_Domestic_Happiness/README.md

 - Put the label on the closest point in the country if the centroid is not inside the bounds of the country (**J**)
 - Label popup to closest polygon in multi-polygons rather than largest (??**J**)
 - Add ranks to popup over map
-- Connect layers on map to values by ISO3 code rather than name to fix most of countries
 - Buttons to visualize different attributes in the map
 - Toggle region color code lines in map
-- Try to fix opacity in popups' arrows
-- Map parallax initialization jumpy (?); needs fixing
-- Consider other color scales maybe
 - Shift+arrows on keyboard zooms in and out
 - Restyle the leaflet default buttons
 - Also gray out color of the lines of the country when they are NA